Publication Policies and Guidelines for Authors

 Submission of Manuscripts

-Papers that are submitted for consideration should adhere to the following minimum standards and technical and formatting requirements:
+Papers that are submitted for consideration should adhere to the following minimum standards and technical and formatting requirements.
+Authors are encouraged to familiarize themselves with the standards for referencing that have been published by the American Psychological Associations version # 7.

-2. The title of the article (in uppercase) and the author’s full first name and surname, designation, and institutional affiliation should appear on the first page.
-A short BIO with address & contact email should appear at the end of the manuscript after the List of References.
+3. The title of the article (in uppercase) and each of the authors’ full first names and surnames, designation, and institutional affiliation should appear on the first page.
+A short biographical note with address and e-mail contact should appear at the end of the manuscript after the References.

-4. Page numbers: are also TNR 12 font and centered in the footer section of each page.
+5. Page numbers: are also Times New Roman 12 font and centered in the footer section of each page.

 ICPA wants to encourage authors to include references with their papers in order to allow readers to do follow-up reading on the topic in question.
-Manuscripts, including figures, tables, and references, must conform to the specifications described in the Publication Manual of the American Psychological Association.
+Manuscripts, including figures, tables, and references, must conform to the specifications described in the Publication Manual of the American Psychological Association (https://apastyle.apa.org/)

 Examples for Referencing: